i2000s/en/notebooks/SystemAdmin.md

 The root cause of this issue might be related to the fast-booting feature of Windows 10.
 Therefore, to fix it for all future events, the fast-booting feature should be turned off as instructed [here](http://superuser.com/questions/1152001/shutdown-windows-10-truly-for-a-dual-booting-system).
+A detailed explanation on this issue can be found [here](http://askubuntu.com/questions/145902/unable-to-mount-windows-ntfs-filesystem-due-to-hibernation).